OutSystems/docs-bestpractices/src/architecture/architecture/04-soa-architectures.md

   - backend developers
   - full stack developers
   - architects
-  - technology leaders
+  - tech leads
 outsystems-tools:
   - service studio
-content-type:
+coverage-type:
-  - conceptual
+  - understand
-  - best practice
+  - evaluate
 ---

 # Service-oriented architectures for OutSystems applications

 When abstracting your concepts into OutSystems Services, you **must** make sure that the core of your Services is: